epccs/MacGyver/readme.md

 note: 10.0.0 has float/double/long_double (32/32/64).

 ```
-# the side load will do these packages gcc-avr binutils-avr gdb-avr avr-libc
+# if side load tools are used skip these packages: gcc-avr binutils-avr gdb-avr avr-libc
-sudo apt-get install git make avrdude
+sudo apt-get install git make avrdude gcc-avr binutils-avr gdb-avr avr-libc
-# wget avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz
+# to side load avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz
 wget https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en607660
 cp 'filehandler.aspx?ddocname=en607660' Samba/avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz
 cd Samba
+# <cynical>That was not obfuscated at all.</cynical>
 # I got to this point from a remote Windows machine so sorry if the wget stuff does not work.
 mkdir avr8-3.6.2
 tar -xzvf avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz -C avr8-3.6.2